 As I mentioned in my previous answer, for many businesses, sales and marketing spending and investment are one of the biggest lines on the P&L. It’s naturally one of the first areas that any business leader is going to go to look for efficiencies.
 It’s an area that we’re going to look to constrain budgets while still making sure that we don’t choke off the lifeblood into those really important areas that drive customer demand, that drive brand awareness, that drive sales productivity.
 From top to bottom across the board, every sales leader that I speak to, every business leader that I speak to, every CEO, and certainly I’m speaking to a lot more CFOs than I ever used to, the commonality to all of them is the question, how do we drive greater sales productivity and how can that impact my business’s top and importantly bottom line?

 SS: I couldn’t agree more.
-Andy, I would love to hear from your perspective, how do you see enablement helping organizations really improve their sales productivity?
+Andy, I would love to hear from your perspective, how do you see enablement helping organisations really improve their sales productivity?

 AC: There are a number of areas, and let me build on them using the framework that I’ve just been discussing.
 Firstly, before the marketing function, you talk to most CMOs and they’ll often joke with you and say they know half of their marketing budget is working, but they just don’t know which half.
 Sales enablement can answer that question.
 We can empower CMOs, marketing directors and marketing managers with the knowledge, data, and analytics they need to understand what content and specific pieces of collateral are working in specific markets with specific personas in specific industry verticals.
 How is it being engaged with by your customers and which of your content is or is not being adopted by your front-line salespeople?